indexmod/indexmod-old/sample.md

 ![(Additional images correspondent to the article)]({{ site.url }}/images/{{ page.permalink }}-1.jpg)

-**The pre-New Year auction at Triumph gallery in 2017**
+**The auction at Triumph gallery in 2017**

 *Photo: [Sample](https://sample-art.com/works/tv-screen-seriya-neon-nights/) / [Sample-art.com](https://sample-art.com/works/tv-screen-seriya-neon-nights/)*

+## Random quotation

-The pre-New Year auction was the final chord of 2017.
+"The pre-New Year auction was the final chord of 2017.
 During the auction, the guests of the event were offered to purchase more than 60 lots.
-The first few works were offered for auction by the founder and owner of the Triumph gallery - Dmitry Khankin.
+The first few works were offered for auction by the founder and owner of the Triumph gallery — Dmitry Khankin."

 ## See also